elixirschool/telemetry-code-along/part_one.md

 This seems hard.
 Is this too hard?

 Telemetry provides a simple interface for instrumentation, but our barebones example leaves a lot to be desired.
 Earlier, we identified a need to instrument and report on _all_ of the web requests received by our app.
-We want to be able to aggregate and analyze metrics describing the request times and counts across our web application, and we want the data we emit describing these data points to be information rich.
+We want to be able to aggregate and analyze metrics describing the request times and counts across our web application, and we want the data we emit describing these data points to be information rich so that we can slice it by endpoint, response status and more.
 In this way, our app becomes _observable_, i.e. its outputs can tell use about its state.

 In our current approach, however, we are manually emitting _just one Telemetry event_ for _one specific endpoint_.
 This approach leaves us on the hook for manually emitting Telemetry events for _every_ request, from _every endpoint_.

 Our reporting mechanism, currently set up to send metrics to StatsD, is also a little problematic.
-Not only did we have to do the work to setup our own reporter, with the help of the `Statix` library, we're not properly taking advantage of tagging or rich event event context.
+Not only did we have to do the work to setup our own reporter, with the help of the `Statix` library, we're not properly taking advantage of tagging or our rich event context.
 We'll have to do additional work to utilize our event context, either through tagging with a DogStatsD reporter (even more work to set up a whole new reporter!) or by updating the name of the event itself.

 "Wait a minute", you might be thinking, "I thought Telemetry was supposed to standardize instrumentation events and make it fast and easy to operate on and report those events.
 Why do I _still_ have to emit _all_ my own events and be on the hook for _all_ of my reporting needs?"